tuxnam/GuillaumeBen-Security-Notebook/DFIR-for-AKS.md

 #### Last update: April 2022

-# Automated incident response on AKS: leverage Sentinel SOAR capabilities to respond to Kubernetes security issues
+# Automated incident response on Kubernetes: leverage Azure SOAR capabilities to respond to Kubernetes security alerts
 <p></p>
 <span class="subtitle">In this article, I am describing and sharing playbooks which allow a SOC analyst to perform incident response on a target Kubernetes cluster, in Microsoft Sentinel, in a response to an alert raised by Microsoft Defender for Cloud or from Defender for Cloud directly.
 Automatically or with a manual trigger, depending on the analyst needs. </span>
 <p></p>